Nagasaki45/leverstone.me/content/Blog/The-definition-of-vibe-coding-A-tribute-to-Todepond.md

 ---
-title: The definition of live coding - A tribute to Todepond
+title: The definition of vibe coding - A tribute to Todepond
 date: 2025-03-26T01:00:00.000Z
 ---

-If you're not following Lu Wilson, a.k.a Todepond, **you really should!**
+If you're not following [Lu Wilson, a.k.a Todepond](https://www.todepond.com/), **you really should!**

 They published a blog post titled [Definition of "live coding"](https://www.todepond.com/sky/definition-of-live-coding/) about a week ago.
 My initial reaction: